ThabisoM7/C2-SERVER-FORENICS-ANALYSIS/README.md

  C2 (COMMAND AND CONTROL) FRAMEWORK FORENSIC ANALYSIS

-This repository documents a lab simulation involving red team operations using a C2 (Command and Control) framework and blue team digital forensics using.
+This repository documents a lab simulation involving red team operations using a C2 (Command and Control) framework and blue team forensics

  OVERVIEW
 - Onboarded an agent using a C2 framework on a simulated Windows VM